 Also of Interest: Malad Gorge State Park (1074 E. 2350 S., east of Hagerman).
-This park showcases a 140-foot wide, 250foot deep river gorge, which can be viewed from rimrock trails.
+This park showcases a 140-foot wide, 250-foot deep river gorge, which can be viewed from rimrock trails.
 A slender pedestrian bridge provides an eagle's view of Devil's Washbowl falls.
 An alternate Oregon Trail route crossed Malad River about 0.5 mile upstream, above the deep canyon.
-Public campsites are available at the park, which is open year-round, 7 a.m.-10 p.m.
-Entrance \$4/car; camping fees separate.
+Public campsites are available at the park.
+A modest admission fee is charged.

-Directions: From Hagerman,
+Directions: From Hagerman, continue north on U.S.-30

-continue north on U.S.-30 past the junction with Pioneer Road on the left to the four-way intersection with 2525 South.
+past the junction with Pioneer Road on the left to the fourway intersection with 2525 South.
 Turn east (right) onto 2525 South.
 The road splits a short distance ahead; bear north (left) onto Justice Grade.
 The road makes a series of sharp turns and then continues east, becoming 2500 South.
 At the intersection with 1100 East, turn north (left) and follow the road to its end.
 Turn west (left) onto 2350 South and enter Malad Gorge State Park.
 Follow signs to Devil's Washbowl.
 This park is also easily accessible via I-84 Exit 147.